 Ensure that you allocate approximately 1 gigabyte (for the general server) + 2 gigabytes for every ten million blocks you are editing.
-For example, if you're editing around 50 million blocks, divide 50 / 10 to get 5, then add 1 + 2 \ 5 to get 11 gigabytes.
+For example, if you're editing around 50 million blocks, divide 50 / 10 to get 5, then add 1 + 2 5 to get 11 gigabytes.
 To allocate this amount to your server, specify -Xmx11G.
 See these example instructions for Bukkit/Spigot/Paper.
 They also apply in a similar way to Forge/Fabric.

-To fix the watchdog crashing the server, try running the //watchdog command before you do your edit.
-If that still doesn't work, try increasing the watchdog timeout for your server.
+To fix the watchdog crashing the server, try increasing the watchdog timeout for your server.
 For Spigot/Paper, this is timeout-time in the spigot.yml file.
 For Forge/Fabric, it is max-tick-time in the server.properties file.
+This should not be needed in most cases, however, as WorldEdit already ticks the watchdog automatically.